-After you are done with customizing the way your menu looks, you can also customize the items available in your menu.
+Back to the main set of options, here's how you can customize the items available in your menu.

 You can manage them if you open the “Menu Items” section of the Main Options:

 In order to edit the items, click on the “Edit” icon next to them and then, complete the necessary information: